BikiniGordon/Spytifot/README.md

 Usage
 -----
 - Search songs and add them to your session playlist.
-- Use "Optimize Flow" to reorder songs using Euclidean or Cosine similarity (normalization optional).
+- Use "Optimize Flow" to reorder songs using Euclidean or Cosine similarity (standardization optional).

 License & attribution
 ---------------------